How to file a small claims

 Litigant Confidential Information Form and provide it to the court.
 You should also use the form to update information previously provided to the court.

-First, Start With the Small Claims Brochure & the Small Claims Checklist.
+First, Start With the Small Claims Brochure & the Small Claims Checklist for detailed checklist instructions see Small Claims Checklist Instructions.

 Next Review "Guide To Representing Yourself" – Click on the link "Guide To Representing Yourself" so that you confidently represent yourself in a civil case.